CTSayre/AzureHoneyPot/README.md

 <h1>Azure Honeypot</h1>

 <h2>Description</h2>
-This project includes the deployment and network configuration of Azure Cloud resources to host our Honeypot.
+This project is to install a honeypot that will act as a target for attackers, this will allow us to view common TTPs used to attack a system.
+This includes the deployment and network configuration of Azure Cloud resources to host our Honeypot.
 We will utilize PuTTY, a SSH client for intitial installation of T-pot.
 T-pot demonstrates live cyber attacks from all over the world, providing information such as attacks by country, attacker IP sources, associated APT's and related CVE's.
 <br />